dankuck/dan-learns-python/README.md

 I also learned that the `join` method is found on a string and accepts an array parameter.

-Dictionaries look like they do in many other languages and trailing commas are not a problem.
+Dictionary and array literals look like they do in many other languages and trailing commas are not a problem.

 `True` and `False` are written in that casing.